n4bb12/movie-remote-control/README.md

 Optional flags:
-  --port <PORT>     Customize the port (default 3000) --open            Automatically open the pairing page in the default browser
+  --port <PORT>     Customize the port (default 3000) --open            Open the pairing page in the default browser
 ```

 ### Pair Device